-"Intermittent sound": a class of nonsteady sound where the meter indicates a sound pressure level equal to the ambient level two or more times during the measurement period.
-The period of time during which the level of the sound remains at a value different from that of the ambient is of the order of one second or more.
+"Intermittent sound": a class of non-steadynonsteady sound where the meter indicates a sound pressure level equal to the ambient level two or more times during the measurement period.
+The period of time during which the level of the sound level value remains at a value different from that of the ambient is of the order of for at least one second-or more.